dashpay/docs/introduction/information.rst

 .. meta::
    :description: Glossary and collection of links to other parts of the Dash ecosystem and network
-   :keywords: dash, cryptocurrency, glossary, links, community, official, github, roadmap, chat, discord, facebook, twitter, social media
+   :keywords: dash, cryptocurrency, glossary, links, community, official, github, roadmap, chat, discord, facebook, twitter, telegram, social media

 .. _information: